mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 Building from source
 ====================

-All the solutions presented below produce executables that run on Windows.
+All the solutions presented below produce executables that run on __Windows__.

-Some can also generate executables for Windows on Arm.
+Some can also generate executables for [Windows on Arm](#building-arm-executables).

 The executable names are as follows: